• Skip to primary navigation

 (*This post was created in partnership with Alaska Seafood.
 I received compensation to facilitate my review, but all opinions are my own.)

 Fire up your grills because this grilled coho salmon recipe is perfect for cooking on a grill!
-I include a video to show you how easy this simple dinner recipe is to make!
+I have included a video to show you how easy this simple dinner recipe is!
 If you love seafood as much as we do, you will want to check out these amazing gluten free seafood recipes!

 Ingredient Notes: